 Here's everything we know so far about Thor: Love and Thunder, from the recent delay in release date and which Marvel stars are expected to appear in the sequel, to how it could tie into the upcoming Marvel movies.

-When is Thor: Love and Thunder released in cinemas?
+Thor: Love and Thunder release date

 The movie was announced at San Diego Comic-Con in July 2019 as part of Marvel's huge Phase 4 reveal, with Portman's appearance on-stage proving to be one of the most memorable moments of the convention.